I provide psychotherapeutic treatment to individuals and groups.

 I also provide forensic, neuropsychological and diagnostic assessments.

-Medical psychology speaks to excess disability, which in simple terms, means that you are suffering more than what is indicated by your physical illness or disease.
+Medical psychology speaks to excess disability, which in simple terms, means that you are suffering more than what is indicated by your physical illness, disease or injury.
 I have psychotherapeutic experience with:

 *survivors of severe burns

 *survivors of spinal injuries